OctoPrint/OctoPrint/CONTRIBUTING.md

   * 2015-12-01: Heavily reworked to include examples, better structure and all information in one document.
   * 2016-02-10: Added information about branch structure and versioning.
+  * 2016-02-16: Added requirement to add information from template to existing tickets as well, explained issue with "me too" red herrings.

 ## Footnotes
   * [1] - If you are wondering why, the problem is that anything that you add